 Are you asking yourself, can I claim an exemption from withholding?
 You can be eligible for an exemption if you owed zero taxes in the previous tax year and you received a refund for the federal income tax that was withheld.
 You can also claim exemption from withholding if you believe you have no tax liability whatsoever for the current tax year.

 Students aren’t always exempt, especially if they have jobs.
 An exemption might be possible for those who work temporarily during their summer break or just part-time throughout the school year.
 The total number of allowances you’re claiming as a student would ideally be zero if your parents can still claim you as a dependent on their taxes and you don’t work.
 If you’re not a dependent and you’re a working student, you could claim two allowances like a single tax filer would.

-The total number of allowances you are claiming affects how big your paycheck is and whether you receive a refund during tax season.
+The total number of allowances you claim impacts the size of your paycheck.
+It also determines whether you receive a refund during tax season.
 Claiming too many allowances can have a lasting impact on your financial situation, especially if you’re required to pay the government some extra money.
 On the other hand, not claiming enough allowances reduces the size of your paycheck.
 That leaves you with fewer funds to put toward eliminating your debt or boosting your savings.

-If you’re concerned about the amount of federal income tax that’s being withheld from your paycheck, you could always refer to the withholding calculator provided by the IRS.
+If you’re concerned about the amount of federal income tax that’s being withheld from your paycheck, refer to the withholding calculator provided by the IRS.
 Your W-4 form can be updated at any time, so you can make necessary adjustments throughout the year.

 Photo credit: ©iStock.com/vgajic, ©iStock.com/nandyphotos, ©iStock.com/Steve Debenport